machinebox/textbox_elastic_indexer/README.md

 }
 ```

-# Power a better search
+# Power up the search, getting more relevant results

-Now that we have more structure data we can for example query by `place`:
+Now that we have more structure data we can perform queries by `place`:

 ```
 GET news_textbox/_search